tomasonjo/cypher-direction-competition/README.md

 ## Release log

+* Extend the application until 17th September
-Fix the invalid #31 example on 13th August 2023.
+* Fix the invalid #31 example on 13th August 2023.

 ## Motivation for the competition